 Though there are a few different kinds of bets with different payouts, roulette is ultimately a game where a ball spins around a wheel and lands on a number.
 Players place wagers on a roulette layout, usually felt, where their wagers (in chips or chip-like markers) are paid or taken based on where the ball lands on the wheel.

-The game is generally a hands-on experience for players since they are the ones responsible for marking the felt with their chips or markers.
-The phrase “chips or markers” is used because casino patrons are welcome to place a casino chip with a cash value directly on the felt, or they can ask the casino to provide markers, or lammers as they are commonly called (which look like chips).
+The game is generally a hands-on experience for players.
+They are the ones responsible for marking the felt with their chips or markers.
+The phrase “chips or markers” is used because casino patrons are welcome to place a casino chip with a cash value directly on the felt.
+Alternately, they can ask the casino to provide markers, or lammers as they are commonly called.
+(These look very similar to chips.)

 Roulette lammers are colorful to differentiate the wagers.
 A player might pass the croupier (game operator) a $20 bill in exchange for 10 $2 lammers or ask for five lammers, assigning a value of $4 each.
-Within certain limits, players may ask to assign any value to their lammers, creating their own lammer denomination.
+Within certain limits, players may ask to assign any value to their lammers.
 Don’t be afraid to communicate with the croupier when first buying into the game.

 Players get paid with their color lammer on winning wagers.
 When it’s time to cash out, the croupier will be happy to exchange lammers for larger denomination chips with cash value.
 For reference, a few of the most common bets and their payouts are: